The Wartime Memories Project - SY Liberty during the Great War -

 Steam Yacht "Liberty" Official Charges account book .
 Leith and various places, March 1908 - February 1909.
 Pulitzer Papers, Box49.
 Perhaps the only place on earth where Joseph Pulitzer was truly happy following the loss of his sight was at sea on his beautiful yacht the "Liberty."

+HMHS LIBERTY.
 Steam Yacht Liberty, Built in 1908 for Joseph Pulitzer, sold to James Ross in 1912 and renamed Glencairn, sold in 1914 to Lord Tredegar and reverted to her original name, served as a hospital ship in World War 1, broken up 1937.
-Last updated 11 October, 2021.
+This site is dedicated to those men and women who fell fighting for their country.
+Recorded here are ...

 The Steam Yacht Liberty was a luxury yacht that was taken over by the Royal Navy during the First World War.
 She was built in 1908 for the publisher Joseph Pulitzer.
 After his death in 1911 she was bought by James Ross, a Scottish-Canadian businessman and then in 1914 by Courtenay Morgan, the recently installed third Baron Tredegar. ...